Arif-Mohammad-Sagor/mongoType_BackendProject/README.md

 12.6
 =====
-1) create an academicSemester constants so that we can use it in different places and an academicSemesterValidationSchema.
+1) create an academicSemester constants so that we can use it in different places and an academicSemesterValidationSchema. acad route and controllers

+12.7
+====
+create an academicSemester service